mamunurrashid420/devops-mission-4months/K8s/7-resource-quota/README.md

 **summary**
 ResourceQuota is used to make sure that a single team or application doesn’t consume all the resources of the entire cluster.

+## Resource Quota Object

+**To control resource sharing:**
+When multiple teams or projects share the same cluster, quotas help allocate a specific amount of resources to each one.